 DevOps, which bridges the divide between development and operations teams by having them collaborate closely, has been hailed as the ideal way to speed up application development, write better software, improve productivity and align an enterprise’s technology efforts with its business goals.
 Sounds like a perfect solution to a serious, nagging problem.

 But as the old song goes, it ain’t necessarily so.
 In fact, in many instances, DevOps has led to chaos and a lack of accountability in organizations, the very things the practice was designed to eliminate.
-So found a report from OverOps titled “Dev vs. Ops Survey Report: Why is DevOps Culture Creating Chaos in Enterprises?”

 The survey, which is based on responses from more than 2,400 IT professionals, puts its findings bluntly: “The road to DevOps is paved with chaos.”
 It explains, “With most organizations in the midst of DevOps adoption, many IT professionals find themselves lacking the structure and resources they need to deliver reliable applications.
 Survey participants cited a lack of formal processes as the top reliability challenge for them, and also said that a lack of resources in preproduction, including tools and/or people, was a key reason for errors making it into production.”

 The report cites a variety of causes for this — and here at Alpha Software, we’ve noticed the same issues.
 Following is a rundown of the report’s key findings, and how Alpha Cloud and Alpha Anywhere can solve the problems.

 When everyone feels accountable, no one is really accountable.